 Invasive species have had significant negative economic and ecologic impacts upon various ecosystems in Maryland for more than 100 years.
 The accidental introduction of the fungus that causes chestnut blight affected forest ecosystems across the State.
-More recently, the gypsy moth has cost millions of dollars in control and management.
+More recently, the gypsy moth has cost millions of dollars in control and management, and the introduction of emerald ash borer is killing thousands of ash trees in the state.

 Increased international trade and travel has led to a significant increase in the accidental movement of species into new areas.
-Additionally, fragmentation and disturbance have made forest ecosystems more vulnerable to establishment and proliferation of invasive species.
+Additionally, fragmentation and disturbance have made ecosystems more vulnerable to establishment and proliferation of invasive species.
 More than 400 non-native insects that feed on trees and shrubs are now established in the United States with significant economic impacts.